 Arjan de Nooy

 Arjan de Nooy (Goes, 1965) studied chemistry and photography.
-He works both with his own photographs as well as with found material.
+The artist is mainly known for his book-making and museum shows, often together with Anne Geene.
+Together they made several award-winning books like Ornithology and The Universal Photographer which resulted in a museum exhibition at Kunstmuseum Den Haag.
+Arjan de Nooy works both with his own photographs as well as with found material.
 The stories he constructs give the photographs an artificial context and therefore give them their meanings.
 An ongoing project is a fictional history of Dutch photography, in which both oeuvres and biographies of fictional photographers are presented as contemplative texts.
 Parts of this project can be found on denooycollection.com and in the publications De facto (2009), Haarscherp (2012) and Party Photographer (2014).

-A book about Science-Birds-Photography.
-This project is a collaboration with Anne Geene.
+A book about Science-Birds-Photography, in collaboration with Anne Geene.
 This book won the Golden Letter for ‘Best Book Design from all over the World’.
 Ornithology refers to the scientific study of birds, including their physiology, classification, ecology, and behaviour.
 Due to their visibility and often colourful appearance, birds are a popular object in both science and the visual arts – photography in particular.
-With their pseudo-scientific approach hunter-collectors Geene and De Nooy defy the borders between these disciplines.
-Their classification of bird pictures exhibits the humorous outcome of creative and associative thinking, with every section of Ornithology opening new perspectives on birds.
+With their pseudo-scientific approach, hunter-collectors Geene and De Nooy defy the borders between these disciplines.
+Their classification of bird pictures exhibits the humorous outcome of creative and associative thinking.

 Geene and De Nooy manifest themselves as rare birds in the world of bird photography, dominated as it is, by people with the ‘classic’ aesthetic view.
 Many of the subjects they shot are dead, but some are representations.
 Some appear as building materials, some merely as their droppings.
 Ornithology may be seen both as a photographer’s study of birds and as an ornithologist’s photographic research.